grimmlab/transcriptional-translational-coupling/README.md

  <p style='text-align: justify;'> The aim of this study is to provide a comprehensive workflow to systematically investigate bacterial genomes for the abundance of transcriptional and translational associated genes clustered in distinct operons.</p>

  ## Pipeline Summary
 We have created a comparative genomics pipeline for screening genomic distributions of probable conserved operonic motifs in bacteria (Figure 1).
+More details can be found in the accompanying manuscript (currently under preparation).
+The workflow is based an a series of different steps, which are based on custom Python, R and Bash scripts.
+The full pipeline can be run with a single Bash command: `run.sh` (more details can be found below).

+Figure 1 gives a general overview about the different steps of the pipeline.
 More details can be found in the accompanying manuscript.
-The workflow provided here contain series of steps written as invidual python scripts which are stiched together and can be controlled by bash scripts `run.sh`.

-This is the associated GitHub page can be used to reproduce the results in tablular and some figures from the following paper (under preparation):

 <p align="center">